Mývatn in North-Iceland - Part IV - Mt. Námafjall, Krafla & Leirhnjúkur Geothermal Areas

-Mt.
-Krafla (818 meters above sea level), which is located only a short distance north of Mt.
-Námafjall and Hverir, is a major volcano, situated on the border of the tectonic plates of Eurasia and North-America.
+Krafla which is located only a short distance north of Mt.
+Námafjall and Hverir is a major volcano, situated on the border of the tectonic plates of Eurasia and North America.
 The Krafla caldera is 10 km in diameter and contains one of the Víti craters in Iceland.

 I have written another travel-blog on Askja and Víti so that you can see the difference between these two explosion craters.
 There is a big difference and you can actually swim in the Víti at Askja as it is warm albeit sulphurous.

 The geothermal area behind Stóra-Víti

 This Víti at Krafla is called Helvíti or Stóra-Víti - Big Hell.
 It is an explosion crater formed in 1724 in the Mývatnseldar Fires, which erupted in 1724-1729.
 Víti is the Icelandic word for Hell as people often believed Hell to be located beneath volcanoes.